Mrs C Wagner: Headteacher

 A fluent Albanian and Italian speaker, Ms Veseli is fascinated by foreign languages and enjoys travelling.

-Ms H Walker: Teacher of Classics and Head of Year 8
+Ms H Walker: Teacher of Classics; Behaviour and Safeguarding Officer

 Ms Walker graduated from King’s College London with a BA in Classical Studies.
 She was awarded her PGCE while working at Watford Grammar School for Girls and St Benedict’s School, Ealing.